 The creation of CGM devices also lead to a new capability - the ability to create blood glucose datasets by accessing the data stored in the CGM; datasets which are needed to train accurate Machine Learning (ML) models.
 It is clear that the capability to accurately predict when one might suffer a hyperglycemic, or hypoglycemic, episode would be invaluable to a T1DM patient, as it would allow them to behave proactively to prevent the episode from ever occurring, rather than the current reactionary method, which requires a hypo/hyperglycemic episode to be taking place before we can detect its presence.
 We name the amount of time into the future which we forecast the Prediction Horizon (PH).
 Current prediction horizons available to T1DM patients are very short (~5 mins?
 Find a stat), and thus don't give ample time for patients to react to predicted issues.
 As such, much work has been done in applying ML techniques to improve the length of the PH to a length of hours instead of minutes, but as of yet no concrete solution to the problem has been found.
-This is due to a variety of reasons, such as the variability of a patient's BG level due to uncontrollable factors day by day which was mentioned earlier, as well as some other issues that we will discuss later as we take a look at and discuss different approaches that have been experimented with to solve this very problem.
+This is due to a variety of reasons, such as the variability of a patient's BG level, due to day-to-day uncontrollable factors as mentioned earlier, as well as some other issues that will be discussed later when different approaches that have been experimented with to solve this very problem are explored.

 ## Main Bit